+If you are age 12-17, you can only get the Pfizer vaccine for now.
 All three vaccines approved in the US are all equally effective at preventing hospitalization and death.
 This 7-minute Vox video is a must watch that explains it well, and why efficacy data from vaccine trials doesn’t tell the whole story. https://youtu.be/K3odScka55A

 - Here’s information from UCSF explaining more about the Johnson and Johnson vaccine.